Sortformer: A Novel Approach for Permutation-Resolved Speaker Supervision in Speech-to-Text Systems: Experimental Results

 \subsubsection{Training Setup}

-Our model is based on L-size (108M parameters) NEST~\cite{huang2024nest} encoder which uses 80-dimensional Mel-spectrogram features as input.
-We use 18 layers of Transformer~\cite{vaswani2017attention} encoder blocks with hidden size of 192, and two feed-forward layers with 4 sigmoid outputs on top of it.
-We employ two-staged training on Sortformer model: pretraining stage with both real and simulated data, and finetuning stage with real data only.
-We use 90 second long training samples and batch size of 4.
-We use adamW~\cite{loshchilov2017decoupled} optimizer with a learning rate of $10^{-4}$ and a weight decay of $10^{-3}$.
+Our model is based on the L-size NEST~\cite{huang2024nest} encoder (115M parameters).
+We use 18 layers of Transformer~\cite{vaswani2017attention} encoder blocks with a hidden size of 192, and two feed-forward layers with four sigmoid outputs on top of it (See Fig.~\ref{fig:sortformer}).
+In total, including the NEST encoder, we evaluate a 123M parameter Sortformer model.
+We employ a two-stage training strategy on the Sortformer model: pretraining stage with both real and simulated data, and fine-tuning stage with real data only.
+We use 90-second long training samples and a batch size of 4.
+We use \textit{adamW}~\cite{loshchilov2017decoupled} optimizer with a learning rate of $10^{-4}$ and a weight decay of $10^{-3}$.
 The minimum learning rate is $10^{-6}$.
-We use 2500 steps of warmup where inverse square-root annealing is employed for learning-rate scheduling.
-0.5 dropout rate is used for Transformer encoder layers and feedforward layers, and 0.1 is used for NEST encoders.
+We use 2,500 steps of warmup where inverse square-root annealing is employed for learning-rate scheduling.
+A dropout rate of 0.5 is used for Transformer encoder layers and feedforward layers, and 0.1 is used for NEST encoders.
 We do not employ any special augmentation schemes such as SpecAugment~\cite{park2019specaugment}.
-All \model~models are trained on 8 nodes of 8$\times$NVIDIA Tesla V100 GPU.
+All \model~models are trained on 8 nodes of 8$\times$NVIDIA Tesla V100 GPUs.
+Relative to pure Permutation Invariant Loss (PIL) training, which has an average epoch time of 1,020 seconds, our sorting-based approach introduces minimal training time overhead.
+The average epoch duration increases by 0.22\% to 1,022.28 seconds for a pure sort loss configuration, and increases by 2.26\% to 1,043.1 seconds for a hybrid loss setup.